rust-cli/book/src/tutorial/output.md

 The curly braces (`{}`) in the string above is one of these placeholders.
 This is the default placeholder type that tries to print the given value in a human readable way.
-For numbers and strings this works very well, but not all types can do that.
+For numbers and strings, this works very well, but not all types can do that.
-This is why there is also a "debug representation", that you can get by filling the braces of the placeholder like this: `{:?}`.
+This is why there is also a "debug representation" that you can get by filling the braces of the placeholder like this: `{:?}`.

-For example,
+For example:

 ```rust
 let xs = vec![1, 2, 3];
 println!("The list is: {:?}", xs);
 ```

-will print
+will print:

 ```console
 The list is: [1, 2, 3]
 ```

-If you want your own data types to be printable for debugging and logging, you can in most cases add a `#[derive(Debug)]` above their definition.
+If you want your own data types to be printable for debugging and logging, you can typically add a `#[derive(Debug)]` above their definition.

 <aside>

 **Note:**
-"User-friendly" printing is done using the [`Display`] trait, debug output (human-readable but targeted at developers) uses the [`Debug`] trait.
+"User-friendly" printing is done using the [`Display`] trait and debug output (human-readable but targeted at developers) uses the [`Debug`] trait.
 You can find more information about the syntax you can use in `println!` in the [documentation for the `std::fmt` module][std::fmt].